redhatdemocentral/rhcs-brms-install-demo/README.md

 Notes
 -----
-This project can be installed on any OpenShift platform, such as the Red Hat Container Development Kit (CDK) or OpenShift Container Platform (OCP).
-Itis possible to install it on any available installation, just point this installer at your installation by passing an IP of your OpenShift installation:
+This project can be installed on any OpenShift platform, such as OpenShift Container Platform or Red Hat Container Development Kit.
+It's possible to install it on any available installation by pointing this installer to an OpenShift IP address:
 ```
   $ ./init.sh IP"
 ```

 Should your local network DNS not handle the resolution of the above address, giving you page not found errors, you can apply the following to your local hosts file:

 ```
 $ sudo vi /etc/hosts